-- The employee inviting a Third party to an event must always be present in person; otherwise, it would be considered as an individual gift made to a Third party. - Tickets included in sponsorship or patronage packages, allocated to Third parties, are treated as "Invitations", when the Third party is accompanied by an employee, or as "Gifts" if the opposite scenario applies, while the sponsoring action remains subject to sponsorship rules.
+- The employee inviting a Third party to an event must always be present in person; otherwise, it would be considered as an individual gift made to a Third party. - Tickets included in sponsorship patronage purchased packages, or of any independently sponsorship patronage, allocated to Third parties, are treated as "Invitations", when the Third party is accompanied by an employee, or as "Gifts" if the opposite scenario applies, while the sponsoring action remains subject sponsorship rules.